Become a member

 • What happens with my excess?

-All excesses are specified in your insurance policy schedule or policy booklet and conditions regarding the payment of your excess will vary depending on the policy type, i.e. motor, land, etc. For example, with a motor claim, if CGU determine that you are not ‘at fault’ in an incident, CGU will not deduct the excess specified in your insurance policy when CGU settle your claim.
-However, if CGU determine you are ‘at fault’, the excess will apply.check link
+All excesses are specified in your insurance policy schedule or policy booklet and conditions regarding the payment of your excess will vary depending on the policy type, i.e. motor, landlord, etc. For example, with a motor claim, if CGU determines that you are not ‘at fault’ in an incident, CGU will not deduct the excess specified in your insurance policy when CGU settles your claim.
+However, if CGU determines you are ‘at fault’, the excess will apply.

 • Do I have a choice of repairer?

-• I'm in the process of buying and selling a new car, what happens to my insurance during this time?
+• I'm in the process of replacing my car, what happens to my insurance during this time?

 • What does ‘agreed value’ mean?